Jeddy939/Grader/README.md

 2. Ensure the directories `input_assessments/` and `output_feedback/` exist in the repository root (they will be created automatically if missing).
 Place student files (`.docx` or `.pdf`) inside `input_assessments/`.

 3. Adjust the prompt templates if required.
 Both contain a `{{STUDENT_SUBMISSION_TEXT_HERE}}` placeholder where the extracted student text is inserted.
+4. The rubric for grading and feedback lives in `rubric.yml` and the same JSON text is kept in `rubric_prompt.json` for injection into the draft feedback prompt.
+Update these files together so both graders remain consistent.

 ## Usage